We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 High blood pressure is a common side effect of stress.
 Many studies have shown that aromatherapy eases stress and anxiety.
 Combining aromatherapy with massage may bring greater benefits.

-According to researchers in Australia, native Australian lemongrass may relieve pain caused by headaches and migraines.
+According to researchers in Australia, native Australian lemongrass may relieve pain caused by headaches and migraine.
 The researchers believe that a compound in lemongrass called eugenol has similar abilities to aspirin.

 Eugenol is thought to prevent blood platelets from clumping together.
 It also releases serotonin.
 Serotonin is a hormone that regulates mood, sleep, appetite, and cognitive functions.